grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 # Send native histograms to Mimir

 Prometheus native histograms is a data type in the Prometheus ecosystem that makes it possible to produce, store, and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.

 Native histograms are different from classic Prometheus histograms in a number of ways:

-* Native histogram bucket boundaries are calculated by a formula that depends on the scale (resolution) of the native histogram, and are not user defined.
+- Native histogram bucket boundaries are calculated by a formula that depends on the scale (resolution) of the native histogram, and are not user defined.
 The calculation produces exponentially increasing bucket boundaries.
 For details, see [Bucket boundary calculation](#bucket-boundary-calculation).
-* Native histogram bucket boundaries might change (widen) dynamically if the observations result in too many buckets.
+- Native histogram bucket boundaries might change (widen) dynamically if the observations result in too many buckets.
 For details, see [Limiting the number of buckets](#limiting-the-number-of-buckets).
-* Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only have an upper bound called `le` and count all observations in the bucket and all lower buckets (cumulative).
+- Native histogram bucket counters only count observations inside the bucket boundaries, whereas the classic histogram buckets only have an upper bound called `le` and count all observations in the bucket and all lower buckets (cumulative).
-* An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and the count of observations are stored in a single data type rather than in separate time series using the `float` data type.
+- An instance of a native histogram metric only requires a single time series, because the buckets, sum of observations, and the count of observations are stored in a single data type called `native histogram` rather than in separate time series using the `float` data type.
 Thus, there are no `<metric>_bucket`, `<metric>_sum`, and `<metric>_count` series.
 There is only `<metric>` time series.
-* Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
+- Querying native histograms via the Prometheus query language (PromQL) uses a different syntax.
 For details, see [functions](https://prometheus.io/docs/prometheus/latest/querying/functions/).

 For an introduction to native histograms, watch the [Native Histograms in Prometheus](https://www.youtube.com/watch?v=AcmABV6NCYk) presentation.